Infectious mononucleosis: Epstein–Barr virus

 About 90% of cases of infectious mononucleosis are caused by the Epstein–Barr virus, a member of the Herpesviridae family of DNA viruses.
 It is one of the most commonly found viruses throughout the world.
 Contrary to common belief, the Epstein–Barr virus is not highly contagious.
 It can only be contracted through direct contact with an infected person's saliva, such as through kissing or sharing toothbrushes.
-About 95% of the population has been exposed to this virus by the age of 40, but only 15–20% of teenagers and about 40% of exposed adults actually become infected.
+About 95% of the population has been exposed to this virus by the age of 40, but only 15–20% of teenagers and about 40% of exposed adults develop infectious mononucleosis.

 Cytomegalovirus

-About 5–7% of cases of infectious mononucleosis is caused by human cytomegalovirus (CMV), another type of herpes virus.
-This virus is found in body fluids including saliva, urine, blood, and tears.
+About 5–7% of cases of infectious mononucleosis are caused by human cytomegalovirus (CMV), another type of herpes virus.
+This virus is found in body fluids including saliva, urine, blood, tears, breast milk and genital secretions.
 A person becomes infected with this virus by direct contact with infected body fluids.
 Cytomegalovirus is most commonly transmitted through kissing and sexual intercourse.
 It can also be transferred from an infected mother to her unborn child.
 This virus is often "silent" because the signs and symptoms cannot be felt by the person infected.
 However, it can cause life-threatening illness in infants, people with HIV, transplant recipients, and those with weak immune systems.
 For those with weak immune systems, cytomegalovirus can cause more serious illnesses such as pneumonia and inflammations of the retina, esophagus, liver, large intestine, and brain.
-Approximately 90% of the human population has been infected with cytomegalovirus by the time they reach adulthood, but most are unaware of the infection.
-Once a person becomes infected with cytomegalovirus, the virus stays in their body fluids throughout the person's lifetime.
+Approximately 90% of the human population has been infected with cytomegalovirus by the time they reach adulthood.
+Most are unaware of the infection.
+Once a person becomes infected with cytomegalovirus, the virus stays in their body throughout the person's lifetime.
+During this latent phase, the virus can be detected only in monocytes.

+Other causes

+Toxoplasma gondii, a parasitic protozoon, is responsible for less than 1% of the infectious mononucleosis cases.
+Viral hepatitis, adenovirus, rubella, and herpes simplex viruses have also been reported as rare causes of infectious mononucleosis.

 Transmission

 Epstein–Barr virus infection is spread via saliva, and has an incubation period of four to seven weeks.
-The length of time that an individual remains contagious is unclear, but the chances of passing the illness to someone else may be the highest during the first six weeks following infection.
+The length of time that an individual remains contagious is unclear.
+The chances of passing the illness to someone else may be highest during the first six weeks following infection.
 Some studies indicate that a person can spread the infection for many months, possibly up to a year and a half.